cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Network Inventory Management

-With the development of enterprise digitization, the number of enterprise Internet of Objects (IoT) devices, virtualized Cloud software inventory components (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
+With the development of enterprise digitization, the number of enterprise IoT devices, virtualized Cloud software inventory components (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
 The endpoints connected to an enterprise network lack coherent modelling and lifecycle management because different